gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 All the components in this section can be either:
 * attached to a scenario
-* directly created, so it can be passed as parameter, stored in a constant, etc
+* directly created, so they can be passed as parameters, stored in constants, etc
 * attached to another component in this section

 ### Exec